Great Kurultáj

-The Great Kurultáj or briefly Kurultáj is a traditional event of peoples of Central Asian nomadic origins, which takes place in the first week of August in Bugac, Hungary.
+The Great Kurultáj, or simply Kurultáj, is a traditional event of Central Asian nomadic origins, which takes place in the first week of August in Bugac, Hungary.
 The aim of this event is to strengthen the unity of the Eurasian steppe-nomadic horse culture and traditions between Hungarians and their cultural relatives, eastern Turkic peoples and Altaic peoples.
 The first Kurultáj was held in the Torgay Region of Kazakhstan in 2007.
 The first Kurultáj in Hungary was held in 2008.
 These events contributed much to the revival of the Altaic self-awareness.

 Kurultáj is a widely attended event for professional horsemen and fans of horse riding.
 Each Kurultáj holds the parade of horsemen, horse races, traditional horsemen wrestling, and various tournaments.
 Hungary is the only European nation to have preserved the traditional kokpar game, a strategic team sport for riders.

 Background

+The original Kurultáj were held by nomadic people of the Steppes, especially for various chieftains to gather to elect the successor to a recently deceased Khan.